 “Blanched almonds” means raw almond meats that are introduced to the blanching process.
 Blanching is the process through which skins are detached from almond meats.

 “Boric Oxide Equivalent” means the theoretical equivalent mass of boric oxide (B2O3) in all produced borate products, which is not necessarily equal to the mass of the physical substance boric oxide.
-This theoretical chemically equivalent mass of B2O3 in produced borate product is measured either (1) by using the methods described in "Method to Determine the Boric Oxide Equivalent in Borate Products" (ARB 2017), which is hereby incorporated by reference, or (2) by multiplying the mass of borates by the default boric oxide equivalency factors and summing the products.
+This theoretical chemically equivalent mass of B2O3 in produced borate product is measured either (1) by using the methods described in "Method to Determine the Boric Oxide Equivalent in Borate Products" (CARB 2017), which is hereby incorporated by reference, or (2) by multiplying the mass of borates by the default boric oxide equivalency factors and summing the products.
 The default boric oxide equivalency factors are as follows: 38 percent for borax decahydrate (Na2B4O7*10H2O), 49 percent for borax pentahydrate (Na2B4O7*5H2O), 69 percent for anhydrous borax (Na2B4O7), 56 percent for boric acid (H3BO3), and 99 percent for anhydrous boric acid (B2O3).

 "Butter" means the product made by gathering the fat of fresh or ripened milk or cream into a mass that also contains a small portion of other milk constituents including nonfat solids.
 Moisture and nonfat solids are essential constituents of butter.